robyftp/Tree/README.md

-## Why can’t you hear a pterodactyl go to the bathroom?
-The p is silent.
+## Why don't skeletons ride roller coasters?
+They don't have the stomach for it.